sap-tutorials/Tutorials/tutorials/hana-clients-node/hana-clients-node.md

 3. Open the file `nodeQuery.js`.

 4. Place a breakpoint inside the `connection.exec` callback.
 Select **Run | Start Debugging**.

+    Notice that the debug view becomes active and that the RUN option is Node.js.

     Notice that the program stops running at the breakpoint that was set.
 Observe the variable values in the leftmost pane.
 Step through code.